-Tasmania is the gem in Australia's nature crown.
-An island of breathtaking beauty, Tassie hosts some of the most pristine landscapes in the country, flexes world-class fine dining and almost single-handedly carries the nation's art and culture scene, headlined by the famous MONA in Hobart.
+When it comes to nature, Tasmania is the gem in Australia’s proverbial crown.
+An island of breathtaking beauty, Tassie hosts some of the most pristine landscapes in the country, flexes world-class fine dining, and almost single-handedly carries the nation’s art and culture scene, headlined by the famous MONA in Hobart.

 But if you truly want to experience all the island has to offer, your best bet is to pack up the whip and get as far away from civilisation as possible (which isn’t hard to do in Tasmania).